 A saying Martin use to say while carrying big baskets of cherries on his shoulders was “Man do I hate rich people, but “hey” Here I come” this has been a mantra of sorts for the family to not accept mediocrity, and for us to stretch to acquire success and it was found later on in the food industry in which we now protect that mantra by striving to provide top of the line service coupled with our bit of kitchen that has followed us for all these years.
 Martin and Patricia worked in the fields between 1985 and 1992 till there third son was born they decided that this lifestyle of work was not gonna be for them.

 The power couple made a leap into a completely different industry in which they had absolutely no knowledge “Rangel Body Shop” was the result of that leap.
 From the fields to the auto-body shop.
 Rangel body shop in Wenatchee, WA for many years was the bread and butter that provided for 5 kids.
 Have you ever taken a car to a shop and found out they took it to another shop so the original shop can learn how to cut your car in half and turn into the picture in your dreams?
 Well Martin was that man thirsting for knowledge and a hunger to succeed.
 From that first job followed with many more we did well eventually investing into a Latin market and travel agency.
-Hard jobs and hard hours draining to say the least, we weren’t where we were at but were not yet where we want to be.
-In a city full of gang violence, crime, and poverty life events gave us a nudge, a nudge to search for a whole new industry.
-A conversation between Caesar a family brother of ours and Martin landed them on the idea of opening a restaurant.
+Hard jobs and hard hours draining to say the least, not doing bad but not where we wanted to be.
+In a city full of gang violence, crime, and poverty, life events gave us a nudge, a nudge to search for a whole new industry.
+A conversation between Cesar a family brother of ours and Martin landed them on the idea of opening a restaurant.
 Knowledge is useless without action, maybe life’s nudge was to put us in action and we did.

 While their kids graduated school Martin and Patricia were able to keep expanding their empire as their business flourished and expanded Fiesta Mexicana into Colorado, Utah, New Mexico, Arizona, and Nevada.
 As their kids got older and expanded to create their own families and lives, they each still remain integrated with the corporation and each have their own vital role to keep their family business growing.
 We are happy to be here and excited to bring a little piece of our home to your dinner table.